 What benefits are offered for members?

 HGEA provides a variety of additional benefits just for being an HGEA member.
-This includes discounted insurance options from local companies such as DTRIC and Royal State Insurance, subsidized sports leagues, fun family events, fellowship activities and recreational classes, and discounts and promotions with a variety of businesses including movie tickets, and educational scholarships and grants for members and their dependents.
-In addition, HGEA also has monthly Education and Training classes that cover a variety of topics.
+This includes discounted insurance options from local companies such as DTRIC and American Income Life, subsidized sports leagues, fun family events, fellowship activities and recreational classes, and discounts and promotions with a variety of businesses including movie tickets, and educational scholarships and grants for members and their dependents.

 I have a question on my insurance plan — who do I call?

 For questions regarding your medical insurance plan, please call Hawaii Employer-Union Health Trust Fund (EUTF) at 586-7390 or toll free (808) 295-0089 or email firstname.lastname@example.org.